Terms & Conditions

 All working papers prepared by us (in any form whatsoever, including physical and electronic) remain our property.
 We will retain these papers in accordance with our normal record keeping practices in accordance with our professional and legal obligations.

-To the maximum extent permitted by law, you agree not to bring any claim against any of our officers, partners or employees in their personal capacity and you indemnify us and our officers, partners or employees against any liability arising from:
+To the maximum extent permitted by law, our officers, partners or employees are not liable for, and you indemnify us, our employees and our officers against any liability arising from:

 Our advice and information is for your sole use, and we accept no responsibility to any third party not identified in our Engagement Letter, unless we have expressly agreed in writing that a specified third party may rely on our Services.

-Either of us may terminate this Agreement by giving not less than twenty-one (21) days’ prior notice in writing to the other party, except where:
+Each of us may terminate this Agreement by giving not less than twenty-one (21) days’ notice in writing to the other party, except where:

-d) you fail to adhere to your responsibilities, as set out in Item 1 above; or
+b) you fail to adhere to your responsibilities, as set out in Item 1 above;

-e) you fail to accept and follow our reasonable advice
+d) you fail to accept and follow our reasonable advice;

 in which case we may terminate this Agreement immediately.